-- Training may include the use of external providers for specialist areas, for example: - the use of autoclaves; - o pressure vessels; - the administration or preparation of pharmaceutical products; good hygiene practice; - the prevention of cross contamination; and use of spillage kits and safe disposal etc. - The training must include all individuals who are likely to come into contact with clinical waste as identified in the risk assessment process.
+- o pressure vessels; - the administration or preparation of pharmaceutical products; - o good hygiene practice; - o the prevention of cross contamination; and - use of spillage kits and safe disposal etc. - The training must include all individuals who are likely to come into contact with clinical waste as identified in the risk assessment process.